 Mark Edward Lewis

-Highly inventive US film composer and post production supervisor, Mark Edward Lewis spent his formative years training the art of musical composition.
-After writing music for film and television for fifteen years, Mark realized that his passion included the directing side of cinema as well.
+Highly inventive US director and post production supervisor, Mark Edward Lewis spent his formative years training the art of musical composition.
+After writing music for film and television for twenty years, Mark realized that his passion included the directing side of cinema as well.
 Borrowing and bartering cameras, and lighting, he began writing, directing and producing his own “no budget” short films with any crew and cast willing to work, including students and staff at the Korean private school where he taught.
 More than a decade of post production work as an editor and audio mixer allowed Mark to apply his wide knowledge of the post production process to his own productions.
 The wide acclaim for his early work had him fund his professional entry into filmmaking with his short film, “Barely Alive.”
 Shot in HD, this short went on to enjoy wide international success in the festival circuit.

 Spurred on by this success, Mark gathered together weapons experts from the stunt world and shot his next short film, “La Fleur de la Bataille.”
 This short went on to win “Best Short” at the “Film Artists’ Newtork Film Festival in Los Angeles.”
 In 2005, Mark produced and directed three short films in the time allotted for one in the infamous “168 Hour Film Project;” one winning best documentary (“LEM 168”) and one being a festival finalist (“The Crusader”).